 By far the most common skid is one in which the rear wheels lose traction through excessive braking or acceleration.
 Skids caused by acceleration usually happen on ice or snow.
-They can be easily stopped by taking your foot off the accelerator.
+Taking your foot off the accelerator can easily stop them.
 (If it is very slippery, push the clutch in.
 Otherwise, the engine can keep the wheels from rolling freely and regaining traction.)
 Rear wheel braking skids occur when the rear drive wheels lock.
 Because locked wheels have less traction than rolling wheels, the rear wheels usually slide sideways in an attempt to "catch up" with the front wheels.
 In a bus or straight truck, the vehicle will slide sideways in a "spin out."
 With vehicles towing trailers, a drive-wheel skid can let the trailer push the towing vehicle sideways, causing a sudden jackknife.
-(Figure 2-14)
+See Figure 2.19.